-- Physical signs of harm that are repeated or appear non-accidental - Changes in eating / sleeping habits - Increased isolation from friends or family, becoming socially withdrawn - Limited eye contact and no smiling - Difficulty with concentration and attention, ie frequent daydreaming - Overwhelmed by noisy and busy classrooms - Poor cognition skills or difficulty in processing new information - Difficulty in communicating their thoughts and feelings coherently - Troubled relationships or immaturity in friendships

-- Outbursts of anger or distress at some events such as a change in activity - Anxiety, depression and changes in activity and mood - Lowering of academic achievement and poor educational attainment - Talking or joking about self-harm or suicide - Abusing smoking, drugs or alcohol - Expressing feelings of failure, uselessness or loss of hope - Changes in clothing e.g. long sleeves in warm weather - Secretive behaviour and stealing - Skipping PE or getting changed secretively - Lateness to or absence from school - Repeated physical pain or nausea with no evident cause - An increase in lateness or absenteeism - Violent behaviour and use of offensive language - Risky sexual activity and teenage pregnancy - Attempted suicide
+- Physical signs of harm that are repeated or appear non-accidental - Changes in eating / sleeping habits - Increased isolation from friends or family, becoming socially withdrawn - Limited eye contact and no smiling - Difficulty with concentration and attention, i.e. frequent daydreaming - Overwhelmed by noisy and busy classrooms - Poor cognition skills or difficulty in processing new information - Difficulty in communicating their thoughts and feelings coherently - Troubled relationships or immaturity in friendships - Outbursts of anger or distress at some events such as a change in activity - Anxiety, depression and changes in activity and mood - Lowering of academic achievement and poor educational attainment - Talking or joking about self-harm or suicide - Abusing smoking, drugs or alcohol - Expressing feelings of failure, uselessness or loss of hope - Changes in clothing e.g. long sleeves in warm weather - Secretive behaviour and stealing - Skipping PE or getting changed secretively

+- Addictive online behaviour

+- Lateness to or absence from school

+- Repeated physical pain or nausea with no evident cause

+- An increase in lateness or absenteeism

+- Violent behaviour and use of offensive language

+- Risky sexual activity and teenage pregnancy

+- Attempted suicide

-Any member of staff who is concerned about the mental health or well-being of a student should speak to Steven Connor-Hemming, Mary Bunce, Julie Penn or Yvette Preston in the first instance.
-This immediate communication of concerns is particularly important while students are working at home during the Covid-19 period.
+Any member of staff who is concerned about the mental health or well-being of a student should speak to Steven Connor-Hemming, Mary Bunce, Julie Penn or Tracy Kearns in the first instance.

 If there is a fear that the student is in danger of immediate harm, the normal child protection procedures should be followed with an immediate referral to the DSL as outlined in the Child Protection policy.
+Relevant information will be shared with relevant agencies in cases that are already open to social care or early help team intervention.
 If the student presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the first aid staff at student reception, contacting the emergency services if necessary and referring to the School Nurse Service.